Techtonica/curriculum/roles-in-tech/machine-learning.md

 ### Independent Practice

 Go through the materials section in this lesson to pick a material that would be interesting to you.
-Follow the set-up instructions as mention in the video/article.
+Follow the set-up instructions as mentioned in the video/article.

-### Check for Understanding

-The instructor will do an understanding review with each apprentice once they've completed the slides and video section.

 ### Supplemental Materials
 - [Coursera course](https://www.coursera.org/learn/machine-learning)